 In addition to its variety of in-house programs, the Associated Students contributes operational funding for a collection of campus-based entities that provide significant programs and services to the student community.
 These are known as our Contract Programs.

-The Community Legal Information Center provides free legal information and assistance to the students, faculty, and staff of CSU, Chico, City of Chico residents, California residents, and individuals nationwide.
+The Community Legal Information Clinic provides free legal information and assistance to the students, faculty, and staff of CSU, Chico, City of Chico residents, California residents, and individuals nationwide.
 CLIC is comprised of more than 100 student interns each semester and four Department of Political Science and Criminal Justice faculty advisors.
 CLIC provides legal information in eleven areas of law: Women’s Law; Family Law; Housing Law; Workers’ Rights; Penal Law; Disability Law; Chico Consumer Protection Agency; Environmental Advocates; Misdemeanors, Tickets and Traffic Law; County Jail Law Project; and Student Legal Services/Juvenile Rights.
 CLIC’s primary missions are to provide a practical internship experience and educate students and community members about their legal rights and responsibilities.

 The Cross-Cultural Leadership Center is a program of the University’s Division of Student Affairs which receives financial support from both Activity and Student Union fees.
 The Center exists to create an environment in which all students, regardless of their ethnicity, culture, or differences, feel respected, connected and affirmed.
 The Center follows six values to guide its work: interpersonal relationships, community building, identity exploration, cultural competency, transformational leadership, and advocacy.
 Through a holistic approach to leadership development, cultural awareness, community education, and the creation of constructive social change, the Center aspires to create transformational opportunities among all people that foster community engagement.